Rheinwerk/ansible-role-filebeat/README.md

 Example Playbook
 ----------------

-The general contract of this role is to take the variables map `_filebeat` from `defaults/main.yml` as a template for your configuration and pass that configuration as a parameter to this role.
+The general contract of this role is to take the variables map `_filebeat_install` from `defaults/main.yml` as a template for your configuration and pass that configuration as a parameter to this role.

 Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too: